Tom Coghlin QC

 Professional Negligence Bar Association

 • Ojiambo v Commonwealth Secretariat (2018-19): Acted for the former Deputy Secretary-General of the Commonwealth challenging the non-renewal of her contract.
 The Commonwealth Secretariat Arbitral Tribunal held that the Secretary General of the Commonwealth, Baroness Scotland of Asthal QC, had acted unlawfully and for an improper purpose in not renewing Dr Ojiambo's contract.
 Dr Ojiambo was awarded substantial compensation and costs.

 • Venuprasad v Commonwealth Secretariat (2018-19): Acted for a senior Commonwealth official who had been accused of leaking confidential information to the Press.
-The Secretariat was held to have acted unlawfully in various respects, and the applicant was awarded substantial compensation and costs, and the Commonwealth Secretariat's appeal was substantially rejected, again with costs.
+The Secretariat was held to have acted unlawfully in various respects.
+The applicant was awarded substantial compensation and costs, and the Commonwealth Secretariat's appeal was substantially rejected, again with costs.

-• Efobi v Royal Mail Group Ltd IRLR 352 (CA): A leading case in which the EAT and Court of Appeal considered the burden of proof in discrimination claims, particularly where key decision-makers are not called to give evidence.
+• Efobi v Royal Mail Group Ltd ICR 750 IRLR 352 (CA): A leading case in which the EAT and Court of Appeal considered the burden of proof in discrimination claims, particularly where key decision-makers are not called to give evidence.

 • Fox v British Airways (2012-18) ICR 1257 (CA and EAT): Claim by the estate of a deceased employee for life cover which was lost when he was unlawfully dismissed.